 Shop Around for the Best Savings Rates

-Although low interest rates in 2020 benefitted those looking for home mortgages, they didn’t do any favor for savings account yields.
+Although low interest rates have benefitted those looking for home mortgages, they didn’t do any favor for savings account yields.
 According to the Federal Reserve, the average savings account annual percentage yield is just 0.05%, and many major banks pay a measly 0.01% APY.

 If you’re willing to shop around, however, you might still find decent yields for your savings.
 Some online banks pay a 0.50% APY or even more, and most have no fees or minimums.
 That may not seem like a high rate, but it’s about 10 times the national average, and if and when rates rise, those rates will rise as well.